AvolitesLtd/TitanManual/website/versioned_docs/version-13.0/titan-commands.md

 ---
-id: version-13.0-titan-commands
+id: titan-commands
 title: Titan Commands Quick Reference
 sidebar_label: Titan Commands Quick Reference
 original_id: titan-commands
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

-Please note that some commands may require \<Enter\> to complete the command.
-In this reference \<Enter\> has always been omitted for clarity.
+Please note that some commands may require <Keys.HardKey>Enter</Keys.HardKey> to complete the command.
+In this reference <Keys.HardKey>Enter</Keys.HardKey> has always been omitted for clarity.

-\[ Softkey \] formatting means a softkey on the console.
+<Keys.SoftKey> Softkey </Keys.SoftKey> formatting means a softkey on the console.

-\< Button \> formatting means a physical labelled button
+<Keys.HardKey> Button </Keys.HardKey> formatting means a physical labelled button

-{ } means a handle button, e.g. {Cue} means the blue button on a cue playback handle
+&#123; &#125; means a handle button, e.g. &#123;Cue&#125; means the blue button on a cue playback handle

 Numbers are typed on the numeric keypad